kavixiu/courseware-lms-content/contribution_guide/product_walkthrough.md

 5 | Video Recap & Resources | A very brief recap about what the viewer has learned, and resources for where to find more information or people who can answer additional questions. | 3-5 sentences |  *"In this video I covered (agenda items/key takeaways, in order of presentation).
 (Your personal sign-off, including any additional resources and contact information if applicable.)*"

 <br>

+### Step 4: Delete everything above your script.
+Submit a pull request to have your script pulled into the 'transcripts' folder here: https://github.com/puppetlabs/courseware-lms-content/tree/master/video/transcripts.

 <br>

 ✨You did it!  :dancers:✨ Now you're ready to record your screencast.
 [How to record audio and video for a screencast.](https://confluence.puppetlabs.com/display/SP/How+to+record+audio+and+video+for+a+screencast)